Penguins of the World

-Climate change is a growing concern for penguins that live in Antarctica – Emperor and Adelie.
+Climate change is a growing concern for penguins that live in Antarctica – Emperor, and Adelie.
 These penguins depend on sea ice for access to food and nesting.
 As sea ice is disappearing, so are the penguins.

 Global warming is also changing ocean currents.
-Penguins who live in Africa, Oceania and South America depend on cool ocean currents that bring abundant fish to penguins’ habitat.
+Penguins who live in Africa, Oceania, and South America depend on cool ocean currents that bring abundant fish to penguins’ habitat.
 As a result of global warming, the fish-rich currents are moving away from the coast.
-Penguins have to swim longer and farther off shore in search of food.
+Penguins have to swim longer and farther offshore in search of food.

 More than 75% of the earth is covered by oceans.
 Oceans are filled with life and millions of people worldwide depend on the oceans to earn an income and feed their families.
 All of this is endangered because of unsustainable fishing.
-People are taking far more fish and seafood – around 70 million tons per year – out of the ocean than can be replaced.
+People are taking far more fish and seafood – around 70 million tons per year – out of the ocean that can be replaced.

-Penguins around the world need to eat about 25 million tons of fish, squid and crustaceans every year – but this seafood is being harvested for human consumption at an unsustainable rate.
+Penguins around the world need to eat about 25 million tons of fish, squid, and crustaceans every year – but this seafood is being harvested for human consumption at an unsustainable rate.

 Adult penguins will travel long distances to find the cool sea currents that full of fish.
 When the penguins reach the fishing grounds, there are far fewer fish to found as a result of overfishing.